achall36/RoxvilleRooster.github.io/espionage_game_setting_rules.md

 any penalties as a non-native speaker.
 Additionally, you may adopt regional accents and use idioms of any language you know, including your native tongue.
 When language can reinforce a cover, this adds a +2 to your disguise rolls.
-##Well Equipped
-**Requirements**: Novice, Charismatic, Tradecraft d6+

-Through favors, recommendations, past performance, or a “friend” in the department your character gains an additional 2 Resource Points.
-These may be used before a mission or saved for Field Requisitions as normal.

 *Legendary Edges*